Schemata in Musicians: Reflecting Psychological Patterns and Strengthening Self-Competence

 What Are Schemata?

-Why does this happen?
-Because the brain operates in an energy-saving mode.
-It rapidly compares current situations with past experiences and activates familiar emotional, cognitive, and physical responses.
-As a result, we risk getting stuck in old patterns—even if they no longer serve us.
-In music, as in life, this means we instinctively rely on familiar structures, even when they no longer benefit us.
+Why?
+Because the brain operates in an energy-efficient way.
+It compares current situations with past experiences in a split second and activates familiar emotional, cognitive, and physical response patterns.
+As a result, we risk falling back into old habits – even if they no longer serve us.
+In music, as in life, this means: we instinctively rely on familiar structures – even when they no longer support our growth or well-being.

 Schemata in Musicians